 How do I earn a micro-credential through NKU?

 Earning a micro-credential is easy!
-Simply take the required courses and earn the required grades.
+Simply submit the appropriate undergraduate or graduate application to NKU, take the required courses and earn the required grades.
 Once you have taken the required courses, send an email to firstname.lastname@example.org, and we will email you a link to download your micro-credential.
 If you’re ready to go, see our Apply Today page.

 Who can earn micro-credentials from NKU?